liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/02-installing-solr-basic.markdown

 *Solr Home*: The center of the Solr system (pun intended).
 This directory is `solr-[version]/server/solr`.

-*Liferay Home*: The root folder of your @product@ installation.
+*Liferay Home*: The root folder of your @sharepoint@ installation.
 It contains the `osgi`, `deploy`, `data`, and `license` folders, among others.

 There are two installation steps:

 1. Installing and configuring Solr 7.

-2. Installing and configuring the Solr 7 connector for @product@.
+2. Installing and configuring the Solr 7 connector for @sharepoint@.

-Before configuring @product@ for Solr, install and set up Solr.
+Before configuring @sharepoint@ for Solr, install and set up Solr.

 ## Installing and Configuring Solr 7

-To install and properly configure Solr for @product@:
+To install and properly configure Solr for @sharepoint@:

 1. Download
     [Solr](http://archive.apache.org/dist/lucene/solr/7.5.0/)